MetOffice/data_science_cop/README.md

-# Data Science Community ofPractice
+# Data Science Community of Practice
 This is the repository for  example and tutorial matieral created through the Met Office Data Science Community of Practice.